-Involve your partner this one—after all, you two are building a life (and home) together.
-When registering, it's smart to ask for staples—like sheets and pots and pans, and so on—but it's even more genius to think about what you really want.
+Involve your better half in this one—after all, you two are building a life (and home) together.
+When registering, it's smart to ask for staples—like sheets, pots, pans, and so on—but it's even more genius to think about what you really want.
 Are you adventurers?
 Aspiring chefs?
 Charity givers?
-Consider your hobbies and tailor your registry to your soon-to-be-married lifestyle.
+Consider your hobbies and tailor the registry to your soon-to-be-married lifestyle.

-After browsing Brides.com for initial research, ask your bridesmaids to come shopping with you IRL—if they live close by.
-It will be helpful for you to see them in the dresses, and you could even ask how they feel in the options you're considering.
-(They do have to wear it in front of a crowd of hundreds, after all!)
-That said, we're all about the trend of selecting a color palette—like yellow, grey, burgundy, or white—and letting your girls choose what they want to wear.
-Even better, check out our guide to perfectly pulling off mismatched dresses.
+After browsing for initial research, invite your bridal party to come shopping with you—assuming they live close by, of course.
+It will be helpful to see them in the attire, and you could even ask how they feel in the options you're considering.
+They have to wear it in front of a crowd of hundreds, after all.
+Keep accessories in mind while you're at it.

-Much like hiring your other vendors, you want to be simpatico with your florist as well.
-In order to do that, we suggest polling friends for recs, scrolling through Instagram inspo, and asking your planner/venue coordinator who they recommend in the area.
+Much like hiring other vendors, you want to be in tune with your florist, as well.
+To find the right professional, we suggest polling friends for recommendations, scrolling through Instagram inspiration, and asking your wedding planner or venue coordinator who they recommend in the area.
 It's important that you find someone who is able to deliver on your vision and budget.

 7 Months Out

-Traditionally, the groom's family pays for the rehearsal dinner so treat this as an opportunity to impress your future MIL if that's the case.
-That said, you still have say in the theme of this party and where it should happen (especially if you're footing the bill yourself).
-We love the idea of hosting a family-style dinner at your favorite restaurant—here are some great ones in NYC—or even hosting a casual celebration like a clambake or backyard BBQ.
+Traditionally, the groom's family pays for the rehearsal dinner so treat this as an opportunity to oblige your future mother in law if that's the case.
+With that said, you still have say in the theme of this party and where it should happen (an that's especially true if you're footing the bill yourself).
+We love the idea of hosting a family-style dinner at your favorite restaurant or opting for a casual celebration like a clambake or backyard BBQ.
 Read this before you start hashing out the details.

-You may think of these as "extras," and we beg you to change this way of thought.
-Great rentals—check out this guide—essentially act as the good bones of your wedding-day decor.
-Conclusion: Don't skimp on upgraded chairs and cozy lounge furniture (your guests will thank you!) if your budget allows.
+You may think of these as extras, and we beg you to change this way of thought.
+Great rentals essentially act as the bones of your wedding-day decor.
+Conclusion: Don't skimp on upgraded chairs and cozy lounge furniture (your guests will thank you) if your budget allows for it.